Ohio STEP

 - Use either MLA or APA citation formatting, the formatting should be consistent for the entire paper.

-- Provide both In-Text citations as well as a list of cited references at the end of your Plan.
+- Provide both In-text citations as well as a list of cited references at the end of your Plan.

 - Copy the reference information from your STEM Research Graphic Organizer to fill in this section.